-For nearly 20 years, Winthrop-University Hospital's Department of Orthopedics has been a regional leader in joint replacement widely recognized for its innovative surgical techniques and high levels of patient satisfaction.
+For nearly 20 years, NYU Winthrop Hospital's Department of Orthopedics has been a regional leader in joint replacement widely recognized for its innovative surgical techniques and high levels of patient satisfaction.

 Our goal continues to be to improve the lives of patients by offering the most appropriate techniques, approaches and technology that are best suited for each patient.
 We also work closely with multiple vendors to offer a variety of latest implant materials and designs that are the best fit for you.

 Our experienced surgeons and multidisciplinary team work together with each patient and their family in deciding which approach works best.
 Our surgeons were the first on Long Island to perform robotic knee replacement.

 James Capozzi, MD, Chairman, Department of Orthopedic Surgery, answers some frequently asked questions on Joint Replacement.

 By recommending the right course of action along with creating personalized treatment plans, our team of orthopedic physicians are focused on fostering successful outcomes that enable patients to regain the lifestyle they enjoyed prior to the onset of chronic pain and loss of mobility.

 Over the past three years alone, we have:

 - Increased the number of patients who go safely and directly home after surgery with their home care team.

 - Decreased readmissions back to the hospital up to 90 days after surgery.

 - Decreased the length of time patients need to spend in the hospital after surgery, therefore improving outcomes.